 Preheat the oven to 175 degrees C. Grease and line three 6 inch tins.

 Sieve the flour into a bowl and add all the other dry ingredients, including the spices.

 In another bowl add all the wet ingredients, then pour these into the dry ingredients and mix as quickly as possible.
 Pour the batter into the prepared tins.

 Bake for 30 minutes until a skewer comes out clean from the centre; allow to cool in the tins for 10 minutes then transfer the sponges to a wire rack.

-Beat the margarine and shortening for 30 seconds, then add half the icing sugar and a tablespoon or two of water and beat again.
+Beat the butter for a few minutes until it's pale and creamy, then add half the icing sugar and a tablespoon or two of water and beat again.
 Add the rest of the icing sugar and beat again.
-It should be a very firm consistency.
+It should be a firm consistency.
 Split the frosting roughly one third into one bowl and two thirds into another.